gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/CellularAutomata/README.md

    update a system from one time step to the next.
 It also defines a decorator that ensures the `update` method writes the system to standard output after each call.
-1. `cyclic_boundary_dynamics.h`/`cyclic_boundary_dynamics.cpp`: concrete class
+1. `collective_dynamics.h`/`collective_dynamics.cpp`: concrete class
-   that implements cyclic boundary conditions for the update.
+   that implements a collective update for the system.
 1. `runners.h`/`runners.cpp`: definition of relevant types and some utility functions.
 1. `visualization_runner.h`/`visualization_runner.cpp`: defines a runner class
    that runs a system using a given dynamics and writes output that can be used